 Note the curves below are for functional

 (not safety!) insulation.

 .
-Also see the guidelines for printed circuit board design
+Also see general guidelines for printed circuit board design

-: The information provided here reflects only a personal opinion of the author and does not constitute any professional or legal advice.
-For final decisions consult the appropriate standards.
+: The information provided here reflects only a personal opinion of the author and does not constitute a professional or legal advice.
+It is not intended to substitute official standards-- consulted them for all final decisions.
 Also see our general Disclaimer linked below.